saikoLED/TeensyLED/README.md

 - Header to switch polarity of DMX signal for compatibility.
 - Accessible slider switch for connecting 120 ohm termination resistor.
 - 4x 700mA BJT based current sinks (670-730mA typical).
-- Current sinks capable of driving 700mA at up to 100nm pulse width.
+- Current sinks capable of driving 700mA with 100ns rise time, with significant current driven in a shorter time.
 - 100nm pulse width allows 16-bit PWM at 150Hz, or 8-bit PWM at 39kHz.
+16-bit PWM possible at 300Hz, or 8-bit PWM at 78kHz, with minor nonlinearity for PWM values of 1.
+See Simulations directory for more detail on theoretical performance.
-- 5-48VDC board compatibility, with the Vin routed directly to LED V+.
+- 5-24VDC board compatibility, with the Vin routed directly to LED V+.
+Up to 5A allowed by CP-202AH-ND barrel plug connector.
+Voltage limit is due to barrel plug connector, up to 48VDC can be wired directly using the available test point.
 - Built in high efficiency switching regulator to provide 3.7VDC.
 - Designed to fit into Hammond 1455C801 Extruded Aluminum Enclosure.
 - Solder lugs compatible with Keystone 5016 test points for: